 - Vista Suites: 312 square feet.
 The Vista Suites are identical to the Veranda Suites, but they do not have a veranda.
 They are found on deck 4.

 The Silver Spirit has been a great addition to the Silversea fleet.
 Those who have sailed with Silversea before should love the ship--the cruise line has kept or enhanced the "good stuff" while adding features that will appeal to travelers who love luxury and expect the best.
 The size of the Silver Spirit is attractive to new guests who prefer larger ships.

-When it was first launched, I'm sure the larger Silver Spirit caused some trepidation from frequent Silversea cruisers; after all, when you've got a great product, why change it?
+When it was first launched, the larger Silver Spirit caused some trepidation from frequent Silversea cruisers; after all, when you've got a great product, why change it?
 However, the Silver Spirit has added more dining and entertainment venues, while retaining the small-ship ambiance and exceptional service of the other Silversea ships.
 It's different, but it's terrific.
-And, after three years in service, she's as lovely as the day she was launched.
+And, even now, she's as lovely as the day she was launched.

 More Silversea Cruise Ship Profiles

 As is common in the travel industry, the writer was provided with... complimentary cruise accommodation for the purpose of review.
 While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.